molgenis/molgenis-imputation/README.md

 python molgenis-impute.py --list
 ```

-To download a reference panel, run (you can skip this step if you only want to use the pre-installed reference panel named test_reference):
+To download a reference panel, run (you can skip this step if you only want to use the pre-installed reference panel named "test_reference"):
 ```
 python molgenis-impute.py --dl_reference < NAME >
 ```